DabbinDallas/A4K_Recommendations/Third Party Scrapers.md

 ## CocoScrapers
-This is a required add-on for specific add-ons in this list (Ezra, FenlightAM, and Umbrella), it is a third party scraper to resolve torrent links (the main function of these add-ons)
+This is a required add-on for specific add-ons in the [Recommended Add-ons](https://github.com/DabbinDallas/A4K_Recommendations/blob/main/Recommended%20Add-ons.md) list (Ezra, FenlightAM, and Umbrella), it is a third party scraper to resolve torrent links (the main function of these add-ons)

 > [!IMPORTANT]
 > Installation: